 Direct contact with solvents, detergents, perfumes, cosmetic products etc. can damage your strap/bracelet and case.
 Such chemical liquids also impair the function of the gaskets that ensure the water resistance of your watch.

-HAMILTON recommends you do not expose your watch to extreme climatic changes (exposure to sunlight followed by immersion in cold water) or extreme temperatures over 60°C (140°F) or below 0°C (32°F).
+Hamilton recommends you do not expose your watch to extreme environmental changes (exposure to sunlight followed by immersion in cold water) or extreme temperatures over 60°C (140°F) or below 0°C (32°F).